 Please subscribe devotional materials directly from Joel Osteen, Rick Warren, Kenneth Copeland, Joyce Meyer and Our Daily Bread Ministries official website.
 This site is mainly an archive of devotion materials for reference with sole purpose to encourage believers with the WORD of GOD and to invite many to turn to GOD through CHRIST JESUS as their Saviour and LORD.

 There are people out there who say God wants everybody to be a millionaire.
-God never wants anybody to have cancer.
-God never wants any problems in your life.
+There are some people who think following God is like having a golden ticket that guarantees you’ll be a millionaire, you’ll never get cancer, and you won’t have any problems in your life.

 But the Bible says sometimes suffering is God’s will for your life.
 Why?
 Because it makes you more like Jesus.
 It deepens your faith.
 It brings you rewards in Heaven.
 It builds your character.
 It teaches you to worship instead of worry.

 There are three kinds of suffering in the world.
-Common suffering is suffering that’s common to everybody.
-It doesn’t matter if you’re Baptist or Buddhist or Muslim or atheist or whatever.
+Common suffering is suffering that’s universal — it doesn’t matter if you’re Baptist or Buddhist or Muslim or atheist or whatever.
 Everybody suffers certain things.
 When a hurricane comes into town, it doesn’t just pick on Christians.
 There is suffering in the world that we all share in common.

 Not all suffering is from sin.
 The Bible says sometimes suffering is according to the will of God, because God is more interested in your character than your comfort.

 The Bible says in 1 Peter 4:19, “Those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good” (NIV).